Management Consulting vs Investment Banking

 What is Investment Banking?

-Investment banking is a specialized field of financial services that involves providing several financial services to governments, organizations, and various financial institutions.
+Investment banking is a specialized field of financial services that involves providing advisory and capital market services to governments, organizations, and various financial institutions.

-The role of investment banking is to provide strategic advice to clients on mergers and acquisitions, divestments, and other financial matters.
-By issuing securities such as stocks, and bonds, investment banking professionals help clients raise capital.
+The role of investment bankers is to guide clients on mergers and acquisitions, divestments, and other financial matters.
+By issuing securities such as stocks and bonds, investment banking professionals help clients raise capital.

 Learn Real-World Skills to Kickstart Your Investment Banking Career!